CSA - Certified Solution Architect

 Managed Elastic IP

-• Traffic distribution is not necessarily even
+• Traffic distribution may not be even

-• No configuration on target instances is necessary
+• No configuration required on target instances

-• Traffic on all ports is forwarded
+• Forwards traffic on all ports

-NOTE: Cannot be used for outgoing traffic
+!
+NOTE This cannot be used for outgoing traffic.

 Managed Elastic IP